Life is too short to spend it sleeping on a bed that doesn’t make you feel like a million bucks.

 It’s a lot easier to use a topper to make a firm bed soft than the other way around, but it is still possible.
 There are a couple of materials that will subtly enhance the firmness of your mattress, though it won’t be dramatic.
 The materials you should look for are Dunlop latex and compact wool.
 Avoid foams, as they’ll have the opposite effect.

 Does our bed have a removable zipper cover?
 If so, you may be able to take out old, saggy layers with fresh, firm ones.
 You may need to get the help of a professional, and make sure you double check your warranty.
 Manufacturers tend to void a warranty if you’ve materially altered their products.
-However, for what it’s worth, I’d much prefer the risk of a voided warranty in exchange for a more comfortable night of sleep.

 How to Make Your Bed Comfortable